YusupovJaloliddin/NodejsBlogApp/README.md

-# NodeJs ExpressJs MongoDB .edge
+# NodeJs ExpressJs MongoDB Edge.js

-# MVC is working
+# MVC was used